zyteo/BaoBae/readme.md

 - 23 Nov: Refine the logic and code for the app.
 Update app such that buy button doesn't show when item quantity is 0.
 Update buying logic to check if item quantity > quantity buyer wants to buy, and then perform relevant code.
+Tested app on another phone and edited styling accordingly.